gmum/toolkit/README.md

 ## Maintained

 * vegab - wrapper for scripts.
-Last updated 07.2018.
+Last updated 08.2018.
+New in vegab:

+    - Elegant json/dict parsing

+* pytorch_project_template - template for a pytorch (using new featuers of vegab).
+Last updated 08.2018.

+* keras_project_template - template for a keras project (slightly outdated).
+Last updated around 04.2018.

 * utils - random things

-* pytorch_project_template - template for a pytorch (using new featuers of vegab)

-* keras_project_template - template for a keras project (slightly outdated)

 ## Old